 A great way to get lots of fruit and vegetables in one go is to make a quick smoothie.
 Smoothie makers that double as travel cups are becoming increasingly popular – and you can pick one up for a really reasonable price if you look around.

 Also, try not to have the same old things all the time.
 A good rule of thumb is to go for different coloured fruit and vegetables in your smoothies when you can.
-Include lots of berries and fruits., and superfoods like spinach are another great addition to a smoothie.
+Include lots of berries, fruits and superfoods like spinach are another great addition to a smoothie.
 Also remember dried, canned or frozen fruit or vegetables can be part of your regular smoothies.
 It’s easy to have lots of frozen fruit in the freezer and throw a handful into your smoothie maker each morning.

 Stretch it out